Duluth Teenager Saves Family From House Fire

-MINNEAPOLIS (WCCO) – A 15-year-old Duluth girl is being credited with saving her family’s lives during a house fire Tuesday morning.
+MINNEAPOLIS (WCCO) — A 15-year-old Duluth girl is being credited with saving her family during a house fire Tuesday morning.

 The crew extinguished and searched the floors and basement of the building for any occupants including two cats.
 While the cats were not located, the family of four adults and four children all escaped alive.